ChieNwosu/Amazon-Sales-Analysis/README.md

 - Common Table Expressions (CTEs)
 - CASE statements for data segmentation

-### Python Data Science
-- Data cleaning and preparation with pandas
-- Descriptive statistics and analysis
-- Data visualization with matplotlib and seaborn
-- Predictive modeling using linear regression
-- Customer segmentation and product analysis

-## Educational Value of this Project

-This project serves dual purposes as both an analytical tool and an educational resource:

 ### Comprehensive SQL Query Documentation
 Each SQL query includes detailed explanatory comments that: